telerik/xaml-docs/controls/radchartview/styles-and-templates/customizing-axes.md

 This relates the UI in the following way – there is simply no separate Style for each axis type.
 Instead all axes are BasedOn one and the same style with x:Key AxisStyle.
 Each time you want to customize your axis you should inherit this style in XAML.

 For the purpose of this tutorial, we will create a sample chart with LineSeries.
-Then to customize the horizontal and vertical axis we will create two implicit styles which target the axis correspondingly. __Example 1__ demonstrate the full XAML code.
+Then to customize the horizontal and vertical axes we will create two implicit styles which target the axes correspondingly. __Example 1__ demonstrates the full XAML code.

-#### __XAML__
+#### __[XAML] Example 1: Customizing axes by using implicit styles__
-{{region radchartview-styles-and-templates-customizing-axes-0}}
+{{region xaml-radchartview-styles-and-templates-customizing-axes-0}}
 	<Window.Resources>
 		<Style TargetType="telerik:CategoricalAxis" BasedOn="{StaticResource AxisStyle}">
 			<Setter Property="FontSize" Value="16" />